rrivera1849/STEB/README.md

 ### Pair Classification

+The pair classification task evaluates how well embeddings can distinguish whether two text groups (again controlled via episode parameter) come from the same style-based class (e.g., same author) or different classes.
+This is calculated using cosine similarity between the embeddings of the two text groups.

+**Metrics:**
+- **EER (Equal Error Rate)**: The error rate at the threshold where false positive rate equals false negative rate.
+Lower is better.
+- **AUC (Area Under ROC Curve)**: Measures overall discriminative ability.
+Higher is better (range 0-1).
+- **AUC@FPR**: AUC calculated at specific false positive rate thresholds (0.01, 0.05, 0.10, 0.20, 0.30, 0.50), useful for understanding performance at different operating points.

-Here's an example of how to run a pair classification evaluation on the `corpus-of-diverse-styles` dataset with the `LUAR-MUD` model:
+Here's an example of how to run a pair classification evaluation on the `corpus-of-diverse-styles` dataset with the `LUAR-MUD` model using episodes of size 5:

 ```bash
 python main.py pair_classification \